Archive for June, 2008

 Understanding Your Granite

-Many people think granite does not stain, they are wrong.
-All granite species are porous and their porosity varies from granite species to granite species.
+Many people think granite does not stain easily, however this is a major misconception.
+All granite species are porous and their porosity varies from species to species.
 Using harsh cleaners, abrasive pads and powders over time will dull the granite’s finish.
 Food and beverage spills, especially greasy foods and cooking oil will stain the granite’s surface.
 Many times, consumers are told by their sales person or installer that their granite was sealed at the factory or fabrication shop prior to installation.
 Beware: most granite factories and granite fabricators do not use a premium grade, deep penetrating (impregnating) granite sealer.
 We have tested over the past five years, granite sealers that supposedly come with a lifetime warranty.
-The test results are not favorable for two primary reasons: their chemistry does not allow the granite surface to breath, which will have a detrimental effect over time with the granites’ color, clarity, and gloss; secondly, these granite sealers change the granite’s appearance (giving the granite an artificial look).
+The test results are not favorable for two primary reasons: their chemistry does not allow the granite surface to breath, which will have a detrimental effect over time with the granites’ clarity; secondly, these granite sealers change the granite’s appearance (giving the granite an artificial look).

 In conclusion, remember to use common sense around your granite: don’t cut anything on your granite; don’t use harsh cleaners or abrasive powders on your granite; dedicate a section of a kitchen granite counter top as a food preparation area and have this food prep area covered with “butcher block” or plexiglass for example; be sure to pickup food and beverage spills as soon as they happen.
 Purchasing your granite was expensive, be sure to protect your investment and keep your granite looking brand new and beautiful (year round) by using proper granite maintenance products which clean, seal, and polish your granite.
 We welcome responses to our articles and will try to answer comments and questions in a timely fashion.